korningf/git-pass/README.md

 As we are using GnuPGP All the low-level SSL/TLS tools are already present.

+.

-Managing TLS certs is a pain in the arse.
-Not sure what can be done here.
+Currently managing self-signed institutional TLS certs is a pain in the neck.

+We could leverage the pass store to manage certificate private keys and then

+automate a number of the self-signed cert Root CA functions and facilities.

 .